Azure-Samples/azure-samples-python-management/samples/appconfiguration/README.md

 - python
 products:
 - azure
-description: "These samples will show you how to manage reosurce in appconfiguration sdk."
+description: "These code samples will show you how to manage Appconfiguration using Azure SDK for Python"
 urlFragment: azure-samples-python-management
 ---

 # Python Management SDK Samples

-These samples will show you how to manage reosurces in appconfiguration sdk.
+These code samples will show you how to manage Appconfiguration using Azure SDK for Python.

 ## Features

 This project framework provides examples for the following services:

 ### Appconfiguration
-* Using the **Management Appconfiguration SDK** [azure-mgmt-Appconfiguration](https://pypi.org/project/azure-mgmt-appconfiguration/) for the [Azure App Configuration API](https://docs.microsoft.com/en-us/rest/api/appconfiguration/)
+* Using the Azure SDK for Python - Appconfiguration Management Library [azure-mgmt-appconfiguration](https://pypi.org/project/azure-mgmt-appconfiguration/) for the [Azure App Configuration API](https://docs.microsoft.com/en-us/rest/api/appconfiguration/)

 ## Getting Started

 ### Prerequisites

-1. Before we start these samples, we need [register a new application using Azure portal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).
-Then copy the `Subscription ID`, `Application (client) ID`, `Directory (tenant) ID` and create a new application secret to get the secret value.
+1. Before we run the samples, we need to make sure we have setup the credentials.
+Follow the instructions in [register a new application using Azure portal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) to obtain `subscription id`,`client id`,`client secret`, and `application id`

 2. Put your secret info into environment.
 The example in linux bash:
 ```bash